jaypipes/articles/openstack/mulligan.md

 the damn thing's purpose, rewriting it in different languages, and gradually updating the websit that you never quite know what http://openshift.com will lead to in any given month.

+[6] My prediction is that eventually the Linux Foundation will end up subsuming the OpenStack (neé Open Infrastructure) Foundation and turning it into one of its projects like OPNFV.
+At which point, there will be a huge backlash from the CNCF folks who despise all things OpenStack that they consider to be vendor-driven, legacy (in CNCF world, legacy == The World Before Docker, so anything before 2013.) and over-architected while forgetting that many of the same people and companies that initially developed those over-architected OpenStack solutions are now, *gasp!*, working on CNCF projects.
+At which point the Apache Foundation will put out an announcement saying how they could see all of this coming years ago.
+And we'll all have a big come to Jesus (come to Jess?) moment and realize that, holy shit, we're all actually working on the same kinds of problems and mostly we've just been letting our biases about programming languages, SQL vs. NoSQL, and Slack vs. IRC drive wedges in between what should be fairly rock-solid relationships.